JaspreetKhela/JaspreetKhela/README.md

 <a name="professional"/>

 ### Professional Development History and Pursuits
-The following professional development history and pursuits section outlines my professional pursuits that I have embarked during my adulthood.
+The following professional development history and pursuits section outlines my professional pursuits that I have embarked upon or will embark upon over the span of my adulthood.
+I have primarily focued on developing my expertise in: real estate selling, brokering, and investing; corporate finance; accounting; web and mobile development; data analytics and science; cybersecurity; financial technologies; user experience research and design; and digital marketing.
+My interest in the real estate domain stems from...
   * **Finance**:
-    * [In Queue] **Certified Financial Analyst (CFA) Examination Level I**: The exam covers the following topics:
+    * [In Queue] **Certified Financial Analyst (CFA) Examination Level I**: This exam covers the following topics:
       * Ethical and Professional Standards
       * Quantitative Methods
       * Economics